skarlekar/smart-quora/README.md

 cd ~/fabric-dev-servers
 ./downloadFabric.sh
 ```
+ 7. Ensure five Docker images are downloaded:
- 7. The first time you start up a new runtime, you'll need to run the start script, then generate a PeerAdmin card:
+ 8. The first time you start up a new runtime, you'll need to run the start script, then generate a PeerAdmin card:
  ```
     cd ~/fabric-dev-servers
     ./startFabric.sh